Raw Honey is Healthy!

 As a beekeeper he may have been biased, but John Wendell believed that eating honey before his races helped him win consistently.

 “Honey is just another sugar.” is a comment I often come across, with surprise and disappointment when it comes from a physician, or even worse, a nutritionist.
 The skeptic in me suspects that “Big Sugar” marketing dollars are fueling this erroneous sentiment.
 Honey is certainly vastly different from processed sugars.
-While the research isn’t yet conclusive, there’s increasing evidence that honey promotes weight loss in active individuals.
+This study on honey and heart disease concluded “It is our conclusion that consumption of natural honey…does not increase body weight in overweight or obese subjects.”
+There’s increasing evidence that honey promotes weight loss in active individuals.
+This long-term (1- year) study in animals showed that rats fed honey gained no more weight than rats on a sugar-free diet, and gained significantly less weight than rats fed sucrose (table sugar).
 Here’s a recent review of the research.
 Honey is not a miracle cure for obesity, but eating honey, especially if it replaces processed sugars (like those in energy snacks and drinks), should give you healthy energy for your workout AND help you slim down, especially if you are physically active.

 This article by Louise Atkinson summarizes in near-layman’s terms the research into how and why eating honey can help you to lose weight.
 The article also has starter suggestion recipes for a diet that replaces harmful processed sugars with honey.
 As always, for maximum benefits ensure that you use unadulterated fresh raw honey.
 The brand or stated floral source of the honey is much less important than simply using real, undiminished raw honey.